 Her work typifies the character of indigenous painting, in which the designs often have many interrelated symbolic meanings.
 The narrative elements - the painting’s story or Dreaming - is only one level of meaning.
 The imagery employed by indigenous artists has deep cultural resonances.
 The non-indigenous viewer can, however, intuitively feel the power of this spiritual resonance without necessarily having to understand the full meaning known only to the initiated members of the community.

-Paintings and etchings by Artists from Warmun, WA.
+Etchings by Artists from Warmun, WA.

 Works on paper from Tjungu Palya, Alice Springs